CrowdStrike and eSentire expand partnership to take over protection of global carbon black customer accounts - Express Computer

 CrowdStrike and eSentire expand partnership to take over protection of global carbon black customer accounts

-CrowdStrike and eSentire, announced an expanded partnership to integrate threat intelligence and power eSentire’s 24/7 managed security operations with the breadth of the AI-native CrowdStrike Falcon cybersecurity platform.
+CrowdStrike and eSentire, a leading Managed Detection and Response (MDR) provider, announced an expanded partnership to integrate threat intelligence and power eSentire’s 24/7 managed security operations with the breadth of the AI-native CrowdStrike Falcon® cybersecurity platform.
 In the expanded partnership, eSentire is doubling down on CrowdStrike to fulfill customer consolidation needs and take over protection of global Carbon Black accounts, while CrowdStrike is deepening its commitment to unleashing the power of AI-native cybersecurity with eSentire’s award-winning MDR.

 The velocity of cyber attacks continues to increase, with breakout times now measured in minutes.
 At the same time, security leaders face a growing cybersecurity skills gap and uncertainty in how to de-risk their technology investments with point products unable to satisfy customer needs.
 The expanded partnership between CrowdStrike and eSentire provides customers with better intelligence, protection and value.
 The powerful combination of best-in-class Falcon platform capabilities across Endpoint Detection and Response, Identity Threat Detection and Response, Intelligence and Threat Hunting, Cloud Security and Next-Gen SIEM, and eSentire’s cutting-edge MDR solution with expert security practitioners delivering investigation and threat response provides customers with the managed protection they need to stop breaches.